hendersonreed/hendersonreed.github.io/src/pages/sudo/hcianmdg.md

 ## human-computer-interface and new media discussion group

 - what: We're meeting to talk about new media and user interfaces!
 - when: The first Monday of each month, from 6pm to 8pm.
-My [events calendar](/pages/events/) will be up-to-date, so double-check there on the day-of if you want extra assurance.
+The [SUDO calendar](/pages/sudo/) will be up-to-date, so double-check there on the day-of if you want extra assurance.
 - where: [McMenamins Barley Mill Pub](https://maps.app.goo.gl/y55dYxzhtGszVPBh8)

 **Details:**